 Coursera also serves learners all across the world in many different languages, and in order to serve as many people as possible, it wanted users to be able to verify their identity even if they didn’t have a traditional government ID.

-With coverage spanning 190+ countries and 20 languages, Persona stood out not just because of the regions we cover, but also because we’re constantly adding new ID types, allowing Coursera to verify even more users.
+With coverage spanning 200+ countries and territories and 20 languages, Persona stood out not just because of the regions we cover, but also because we’re constantly adding new ID types, allowing Coursera to verify even more users.

 Additionally, Persona gives Coursera full control over the verification experience it wants for each customer and use case.
 With Coursera able to match the verification flow to its brand, ask for just enough information to verify identities, and get users verified in seconds, it knew its learners would have a much better experience.
 “Persona enables us to seamlessly customize the verification process, accounting for the unique needs and forms of identification across Coursera’s global learner community,” Goli explains.